Personal trainer websites that grow with you.

 The cost of one thing can influence the cost of another, and so on.
 The one certainty that you could guarantee for your fitness marketing is that Facebook is going to cost you money - but it's money you want to spend.

 Home-grown SEO is what you do yourself, but the cost here is mostly out of your time.
-You spend time posting and writing content and blogging, and this is a real consideration when you have a business to run.
+You spend time posting and writing fitness articles, and this is a real consideration when you have a business to run.

 The winner?